 “Communities around the world struggle against eviction from their homes and farmland for aviation expansion, and to protect forests, wetlands and coastal ecosystems, our research shows.
 Our interactive feature map, the first of its kind, documents a multitude of airport-related injustices and inspirational resistance movements,” say Sara Mingorría of EnvJustice (ICTA-UAB) and Rose Bridger of Stay Grounded.

 New airports threatening destruction of farmland in Nantes (France) and Aranmula Greenfield Airport (India) have been halted, along with a proposed new airport in Bangladesh that would have paved over a large swath of the Arial Beel wetlands.
 An airport on Koh Phangan Island (Thailand) was stopped after forest was illegally cleared for the project.
-But in many cases opposition to an airport development results in the project being stalled rather than stopped (17 percent of total cases), such as third runways at Heathrow Airport (UK) and Vienna Airport (Austria).
+But in many cases opposition to an airport development results in the project being stalled rather than stopped (17 percent of total cases), such as third runways at Heathrow Airport (UK) and Vienna Airport (Austria) or Aeropuerto International de la Zona Sur (Costa Rica).
 The prospect, or actuality, of airport schemes being re-instigated means affected communities endure ongoing uncertainty and distress.

 Covid-19 and the Climate Crisis

 One example is the planned expansion of Noon Mafaaru Airport in the Maldives, that would cause immense and irreversible damages to the local environment and community.
-The expansion received ministerial approval last year, disregarding the Maldives Environmental Protection Agency (EPA) decision to halt the project.
+The expansion received ministerial approval in 2020, disregarding the Maldives Environmental Protection Agency (EPA) decision to halt the project.

 “The Government of Maldives wants to build an airport at every 30 minutes of travel distance.
 This disregards the climate crisis and the Covid-19 pandemic and its crippling impacts on the national tourism industry.
 Business-as-usual continues during an economic collapse while the Maldives is in deep debt induced by corruption and malfeasance.
 For whom are these ecologically catastrophic and financially unfeasible airport projects beneficial?
 Certainly not the Maldivian people!”, says Humay Abdulghafoor from the local initiative, Save Maldives Campaign, who contributed to the case-study together with other volunteers.